 Comments and Conclusion

-You have learned how to install Sysdig on Debian 11 by learning basic navigating and terminal commands in the tutorials.
-Overall, Sysdig combined the functionality of many existing command-line tools and combined them into one application with an excellent GUI or using traditional terminal commands to monitor nearly any part of your Linux system.
+Overall, Sysdig combined the functionality of several existing command-line tools and integrated them into one single application with an excellent GUI or uses traditional terminal commands to monitor nearly any part of your Linux system.